 Call Today!
 Free Immediate Response (818) 781-1570

-In California, drug crimes are one of the most frequently prosecuted crimes on both the state and federal level.
-Eisner Gorin aggressively defends people who are facing charges of drug possession, transportation, manufacturing, sales and being under the influence of drugs.
+In California, drug crimes are one of the most frequently prosecuted crimes on both the state and federal levels.
+Eisner Gorin aggressively defends people who are facing charges of drug possession, transportation, manufacturing, sales, and being under the influence of drugs.

 Regardless of the type of case, you will need an experienced Los Angeles drug crime lawyer to take charge of your case as soon as possible.
 California has some of the most complex controlled substance laws in the country.

 You can be charged for a variety of activities involving illegal drugs.
 This includes drug possession, sales, distribution, transportation, cultivation, and manufacturing.
-Some drug crime cases are a "wobbler," meaing they can be charged as either a misdemeanor or felony crime.
+Some drug crime cases are "wobbler," meaning they can be charged as either a misdemeanor or felony crime.

-The Los Angeles County prosecutor will charge a drug case based on the type and quantity of drugs, whether they were for personal use or for sale, and your criminal history.
+The Los Angeles County prosecutor, based on the type and quantity of drugs, whether they were for personal use or sale, and your criminal history, will determine the charges in your drug case.

 We understand the most common defenses in California criminal cases.
 We can help you with a bail reduction motion in California criminal cases.

-Our attorneys know how to defend serious drug trafficking and sales cases in local and federal courts and will aggressively fight to the best possible outcome, including having the charged reduced or dismissed through pretrial motions
+Our attorneys know how to defend serious drug trafficking and sales cases in local and federal courts and will aggressively fight for the best possible outcome, including having the charge reduced or dismissed through pretrial motions

-One way to resolve a criminal case in California State courts is through a diversion program, known as deferred entry of judgment, which allows get you charges dismissed with no conviction.
-We can also determine if you are eligible for a California drug court.
+One way to resolve a criminal case in California State courts is through a diversion program known as deferred entry of judgment.
+This program allows you to get your charges dismissed with no conviction.
+We can also help you determine eligibility for a California drug court, a specialized court that focuses on rehabilitation rather than punishment for drug-related offenses.

 See related: Alternative Sentencing in California and Electronic Monitoring as a jail alternative.
-Let's examine the most common drug crimes cases in Los Angeles County below.
+Let's examine the most common drug crime cases in Los Angeles County below.

 Possession of Marijuana